LSSTDESC/healsparse/docs/geometry.rst

 HealSparse Geometry Shapes
 --------------------------

-The two shapes supported are :code:`Circle` and :code:`Polygon`.
+The three shapes supported are :code:`Circle`, :code:`Ellipse`, and :code:`Polygon`.
 They share a base class, and while the instantiation is different, the operations are the same.

 **Circle**